-Transformational leadership focuses on a “people-centered approach” that aims to inspire, empower and motivate subordinates.
-A leader following this approach would support his/her subordinates by constantly asking what he/she can do for them to make them more effective at their job — also known as servant leadership.
+Transformational leadership focuses on a “people-centered approach” that aims to inspire, empower and motivate one’s team.
+A leader following this approach works with subordinates to commit to a shared vision and goals for the organization, encouraging innovation and creativity in pursuit of those goals.
 Transformational leaders are inclusive, considering each individual’s unique needs, skills and motivations.
-They often have an “open door” policy in order to encourage dialogue and open communication.
+They often have an “open door” policy to facilitate open communication.

 Is One Style Better Than the Other?

-Transactional and authoritative leadership has traditionally dominated law enforcement.
-While attitudes are changing and these approaches are slowly losing their appeal in favor of transformational and servant-leadership approaches, However, Lieutenant Colonel Ryan Sheehy, a veteran military leader who is now a teacher in the law enforcement master’s degree program at the University of San Diego, asserts that “there will never be a time when authoritative leadership doesn’t have a place.”
-He added, “There is a common misconception that one leadership style is inherently more negative or less effective than the other.
+Of course, “there will never be a time when authoritative leadership doesn’t have a place,” said Sheehy.
+“There is a common misconception that one leadership style is inherently more negative or less effective than the other.
 But that’s not true.
 You need different styles for different situations and circumstances.
 The most important thing is recognizing the type of leadership that is required and using it appropriately.”

-Ultimately, effective leaders are able to quickly and accurately assess a situation and respond with the leadership style that is best suited for the given circumstance.
+Ultimately, the most effective law enforcement leaders are able to quickly and accurately assess a situation and respond with the leadership style that is best suited for the given circumstance.

-“Not everyone understands that if you are in charge and you have the strength of character and fortitude to take criticism or seek it out from someone lower in rank than you, you may be able to make a better decision which will ultimately strengthen your authority level.
-Humility is a major factor in whether people respect and follow you because they want to, not just because they have to” said Lt.
-Col. Sheehy.
+Since many officers who are promoted to leadership roles have made their way through the ranks in a militaristic, authoritative style department, “not everyone understands that if you are in charge and you have the strength of character and fortitude to take criticism or seek it out from someone lower in rank than you, you may be able to make a better decision, which will ultimately strengthen your authority level,” said Sheehy.

 Education is the Common Thread Among the Most Effective Police Leaders

-As social creatures, leadership and fellowship are embedded in almost every aspect of human life.
-And yet, the majority of people in supervisory or managerial roles today know very little about the psychology behind effective leadership — and have received no leadership training at all.
-While leadership can certainly be learned over the span of a career through observation and trial and error, higher education focused on leadership can greatly accelerate that learning by bringing awareness to different leadership philosophies and offering tools and strategies for employing those philosophies.
+While leadership can certainly be learned over the span of a career through observation and trial and error, higher education focused on leadership can greatly accelerate that process by teaching different leadership philosophies and offering tools and strategies for employing those philosophies.

-The police force is going through a major transition,” said Lt.
-Col. Sheehy, “and leadership is going to be a critical part of that transition.
+“Law enforcement is going through a major transition,” said Lt.
+Col. Sheehy, “and leadership is going to be a critical part of that transition.”